annaschwager/mcl_interchrom/chipseq/README.md

 **1. diffbind_patients_h3k27ac.R** \
 This script takes the bam files and the H3K27ac peaks detected by [MACS2](https://pypi.org/project/MACS2/) and identifies the sites differentially enriched for H3K27ac across control and MCL samples using [Diffbind](https://bioconductor.org/packages/release/bioc/html/DiffBind.html).
 It than performs the annotation and functional enrichment on the differential peaks and plots the numbers of up peaks per chromosome (raw or normalised to chromosome size /gene number on the chromosome) in different conditions.

-*Used for:* Figure 2 a b c, Figure 3 c d, Supplementary figure 2
+*Used for:* Figure 2 a b c, Figure 3 f g, Supplementary figure 2

 **2. ABC.sh** \
 This script uses the activity-by-contact model of enhancer–promoter regulation (ABC) to detect the enhancers and their regulatory elements based on ATAC-seq, H3K27ac ChIP-seq, RNA-seq and HiC data.
 The source code of the model is taken from [broadinstitute/ABC-Enhancer-Gene-Prediction](https://github.com/broadinstitute/ABC-Enhancer-Gene-Prediction/tree/master).